McPoozle/dnd-notes/content/Venix/Duchies/West/Balm Sure.md

 #### Auction House Dirty Deeds
 >After events of the Ball Poisoning / Hideout, we further infiltrated the Auction house finding multiple slave trade captives in the basement, assisted by [[Duchess Carlet#Adarian|Adarian]].
 >	Kidnapped People: [[Smaller-Scale NPCs#Robin|Robin]], 5 Sheepkin (adult [[Ancient Ruin Runes|Laurie]] and 4 children), 3 halfings (siblings Fain, Cotton, & McGrayson; all from [[Dustwind]])
 >We dispatched the guards and Jan as they came to attack us.
-Adarian took the sheepkin children to a reputable orphanage
+Adarian took the sheepkin children to a reputable orphanage in Clocktown
 >Exploring Jan's office, find puzzles hiding a magic necklace, status reports for the [[Scarlet Palm]], and receipts between the Bramblevales and Jan for large amounts of money, and a vial with an antidote for the Spider Venom (likely meant for Valerie so she wouldn't actually die)

 #### Dispatching Bramblevales
 >With evidence that the Bramblevales were working directly with Jan and by extension slave traders, the [[Lacrimiteres Party]] blackmail Nadiska and Theracy to abdicate their title and land and leave town.
->After Bramblevales leave and title turned over to Gisela, we return to the estate to find Gil who was [[The Guy That Rips People in Half|ripped in half]] in the Bramblevale garden; a chambermaid claims something large and invisible just grabbed him and ripped him apart.
+>After Bramblevales leave and title turned over to Gisela, we return to the estate to find [[Balm Sure#Bramblevale Ball Poisoning|Gil]] who was [[The Guy That Rips People in Half|ripped in half]] in the Bramblevale garden; a chambermaid claims something large and invisible just grabbed him and ripped him apart.
 >Bramblevales had been taking down Adventure Guild quests related to the Scarlet Palm
 >Adarian assured us Nadiska and Theracy would be "taken care of" (killed on their way through Crossroads) to tie up loose ends